Civil Engineering, B.S.

 The Roman aqueducts, the London Bridge, the Hoover Dam, JFK airport — civil projects are found worldwide and throughout history.
 Civil engineers had a hand in the construction of each, and with quickly growing populations straining today’s infrastructures, they’re sure to spend time improving and building upon our built environment now and into the future.

-Join the School of Engineering's BS program in Civil Engineering and be a part of their ranks.
+Join Tandon's BS program in Civil Engineering and be a part of their ranks.
 You’ll train for a broad and exciting field with major impacts on society and its infrastructure.
 Our program is strongly practice-oriented, heavily emphasizing design, to prepare you for entry-level positions in any civil engineering sub-discipline or for graduate study.

-The 128-credit curriculum is fulfilled by combining transfer credits, credits by examination and courses taken at the School of Engineering.
+The BS in Civil Engineering degree is fulfilled by combining transfer credits, credits by examination and courses taken at Tandon.
 Transfer credits in mathematics, chemistry, physics, humanities and social sciences are evaluated by the Office of Academic Affairs with faculty guidance from specific departments.
-Transfer credits in civil engineering and other technical areas are evaluated by the faculty of the Department of Civil Engineering.
+Transfer credits in civil engineering and other technical areas are evaluated by the faculty of the Department of Civil and Urban Engineering.
 The length of time for a transfer student to complete the BS in Civil Engineering depends upon 3 factors: